 What are the possible reactions after these vaccines?

 Common reactions may include soreness, redness and swelling in the arm where the vaccine was given.
 Headache, fever and fatigue may also occur.
 A rash which looks like chickenpox but with fewer spots can occur about 2 weeks after getting the chickenpox vaccine.
-The rash is usually 2 to 3 small blisters in the skin near where the vaccine was given but may sometimes appear on other parts of the body.
-Very rarely, an immunized person who develops a rash after vaccination can spread the virus from the chickenpox vaccine to others.
-To prevent spreading the virus to others the rash should be covered until the blisters have dried and crusted over.
+The rash is usually a few small blisters in the skin near where the vaccine was given.
+Sometimes it may appear on other parts of the body.
+Very rarely, a person who develops a rash after being immunized can spread the virus from the chickenpox vaccine.
+To prevent spreading it to others, cover the rash until the blisters have dried and crusted over.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 Should this reaction occur, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.